Personal Lines of Credit: Should or Shouldn’t You?

 There are several different types of lines of credit, but overall, a line of credit is simply an arrangement between you and a financial lender (usually a bank) that establishes a predetermined borrowing limit you can tap into at any time.
 You can take money out as you need it until you reach your limit.

 With a personal line of credit (PLOC), the loans are open-ended with funds that can be accessed through bank transfers or line-of-credit checks.
-These lines of credit can be issued for limits that range from $1,000 to more than $100,000.
+These lines of credit can be issued for limits that range from $1,000 to more than $100,000, depending on your creditworthiness and the lender.

 Interest begins accruing immediately once you withdraw the money.
 Like a credit card, borrowers make minimum monthly payments.
 The minimum repayment amount fluctuates, but can be charged as a fixed fee or percentage of the balance owed.